Q: What is the Instarsat mission?

 Q: What market does ExpressBusTM address?

-A: ExpressBusTM will serve the academic and research markets.
+A: ExpressBusTM will serve the research and multi-purpose markets.

 Q: Who are your customers?